 This experience allows eligible students to have the opportunity to earn college credit while working as employees or volunteers.
-Application Form must be completed with consultation 2022-2023 Cataloa 162 www.mchs.ed between the student, the Program Chair, and Associate Provost, and be submitted to the Registrar with appropriate signatures.
+Application Form must be completed with consultation 2023-2024 Cataloa www.mchs.ed between the student, the Program Chair, and Dean of Liberal Arts and Sciences, and be submitted to the Registrar with appropriate signatures.
 A student must have completed 15 credit hours at the College and hold a cumulative GPA of 2.5 or higher.
-Students must be degree- seeking at Mercy College.
+Students must be degree-seeking at Mercy College.
 The experience must meet expected rigor and student learning outcomes expected for this level of experience.
 Grading is on a pass/fail basis.